 We quickly realized these children’s parents and grandparents needed care too.
 We expanded our services and facility to provide quality, affordable healthcare to patients of all ages.
-By 2003, we had become an independent organization with 11 employees that cared for 3,300 patients from this new clinic.
+By 2003, we had become an independent organization with 11 employees that cared for 3,300 patients.

 Happier, healthier communities.

-Today, more than 400 employees care for over 55,000 patients every year, providing medical, dental, behavioral health, pharmacy, and support services across southeast Kansas – still regardless of the ability to pay.
-We are making our communities happier, healthier and more prosperous places to live and raise a family.
+Today, more than 400 employees care for more than 55,000 patients every year, providing medical, dental, behavioral health, pharmacy, and support services across southeast Kansas – still regardless of the ability to pay.
+We are making our communities happier, healthier, and more prosperous places to live and raise a family.